yyutong/tp/docs/DeveloperGuide.md

     Use case ends.

+**Use case: View expense**

+**MSS**

+1. User requests to list all the expenses
+2. UniSave shows a list of existing expenses

+    Use case ends.

+**Use case: Delete a current expense**

+**MSS**

+1. User requests to list expenses
+2. UniSave shows a list of existing expenses
+3. User requests to delete a specific expenses in the list
+4. UniSave deletes the requested expense chosen by the user.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+UniSave shows an error message.

+      Use case resumes at step 2.

+**Use case: Add expense with its category**

+**MSS**

+1. User requests to list expenses
+2. UniSave shows a list of existing expenses
+3. User requests to add a category to a specific expense in the list
+4. UniSave adds the category input by user to the specific expense

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+UniSave shows an error message.

+      Use case resumes at step 2.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.